 This article will also work as an ultimate travel guide of Japan for you.

-Tips before and right after arriving in Japan
+Tips before and right after traveling to Japan for the First time

 Choose your airport